Resignation Email Message Example and Tips

 You might also look at a resignation email template to get a sense of how to lay out your letter, and what to include (such as introductions and body paragraphs).

-While examples, templates, and guidelines are a great starting point to your email, you should always tailor the email to fit the company and your situation.
+While examples, templates, and guidelines are a great starting point for your email, you should always tailor the email to fit the company and your situation.

 Email Subject Line: Resignation - Your Name